ALGODAO/algoNFTs/json_to_csv_tools/README.md

 This means that the `_metadata.json` is ignored here.

-## Merge properties from json to csv
-It merges the data together from property `.json` files for each NFT into a single `.csv` table.

 ## Batch id change
 Rename files to change the id number of an NFT and its property file.